GianpaoloBranca/SoftwareEng2/scratches/UseCase descriptions.md

 **Flow of events:**
 - The user enters the car research screen.
 - The user types in an address or chooses to use his GPS location.
-- The user inserts the length of the search radius.
 - The user hits the "Search" button.
 - The user is redirected to the map screen showing all the available cars inside the selected area.
 - The user clicks on the chosen car.
-- The user is redirected to the details screen.
+- The system show a pop-up with the car informations.
 - The user hits the "Book now" button.
 - The user is redirected to the map screen showing the real time route to the car and the time left before the reservation expires.